FENECON Home 10 assembly and operating instructions

 Arcing due to short-circuit currents

-Death or serious injury to the body and limbs due to burns, heat development and electric arcs due to short-circuit currents of the battery modules.
+Death or serious injury to the body and limbs due to burns, heat generation and arcing due to short-circuit currents from the battery modules.

 Destruction of a measuring device due to overvoltage